sizezero/creative-incubation/entries/2022-03-02/entry.md

-I won the game but I got really felt lucky in that I overproduced iron in the first round and in the second round there were a ton of spots available for converting consolation iron.
+I won the game but I got really felt lucky in that I overproduced iron in the first round and in the second round there were a ton of spots available for converting consolation iron to something else.
 Since no one else had iron I was like a kid in a candy store.
 I'm hoping that since this is such a short game, that lucky breaks like this won't ruin the experience.

 Eric gave me the game afterwards.
 Thanks Eric!